- Get lost along the little lanes of Lecce's beautiful sandstone centre

 Contact one of our Italy specialists + 44 (0) 20 3958 6120

 Begin your journey by flying to Brindisi, the city that marks the end of the Appian way.
-Those combining a Puglian adventure with perhaps a villa in Corfu can up the adventure ante by taking a direct ferry here, giving a great opportunity to witness ancient Greek influence on both side of the Adriatic.
-Whichever way you arrive, pick up your hire car and then make the short 30 minute journey south to Lecce.
-Within the ancient walls of Lecce lies a rare 17th century house - the romantic retreat of La Fiermontina.
-The hotel's private gardens and swimming pool offer plenty of space for relaxation, while within ambling distance of the beautiful baroque town centre.
+Upon arrival, pick up your hire car and then make the short 30-minute journey south to Lecce.
+Your hotel will offer plenty of space for relaxation, while still being within ambling distance of the beautiful baroque town centre.
 This charming boutique hotel will be your home for the next three nights and an ideal base for exploring the Salento region of Puglia.

 Sometimes described as the 'Florence of the Baroque' or the 'Rome of the South', Lecce is a magnificent architectural confection of palaces and churches, intricately sculpted from the soft local sandstone and adorned with chubby cherubs.
 Speaking of confection, ice cream is an absolute must here.
 You won't have to stroll far to find it either - seemingly there's a gelateria on every corner.
-Walk off some of the "worth the cals" treats and wander down picturesque little lanes, marvel at the fantastical façade of the Basilica di Santa Croce before stopping to gawp at the remains of several beautifully preserved Roman sites.
+Wander down picturesque little lanes, marvel at the fantastical façade of the Basilica di Santa Croce and stop to gawp at the remains of several beautifully preserved Roman sites during a private walking tour of the city, led by a local guide.
 On your third day, throw back the curtains and, over the strongest espresso known to man, make a tough decision: Option 1) explore the area's surrounding sandy beaches, such as Torre dell' Orso or Porto Cesareo; Option 2) head out for some more exploring in Puglia's wonderful whitewashed coastal towns and villages, such as Otranto, Gallipoli (not that one) on the Ionian side, or Santa Maria di Leuca at Italy's southernmost tip.
-There's no need to argue and gesticulate like an Italian - you can't go wrong with either option.
+Really, you can't go wrong with either option.

-One of the pleasures of any trip in Italy is the days spent exploring quaint little towns and villages by car.
+One of the pleasures of any trip to Italy is the days spent exploring quaint little towns and villages by car.
 Get off the autostrade and head for the little country roads.
-You'll generally find the pace and aggression levels from your fellow road users to be a little more agreeable and you'll see so much more.
 Factor in a couple more hours and stop to test out each little commune's bakery, cafe, church, piazza, market and trattoria.
 Locals are very friendly in this part of Italy and far less used to seeing tourists, so will often strike up amiable conversations which can be the greatest souvenir of your visit.
 You'll be heading for the outskirts of Bari, along the line of the twin coastlines (Adriatic and Ionian) via Brindisi, so there are plenty of these kind of villages along the way.
-Whatever you do though, it's probably best to skip Bari itself and Taranto also has very little to recommend it, whilst we're talking about the "don'ts".
-After a day on the road, check into the fabulous Canne Bianche, your base for the remainder of your stay in this amazing region.
+After a day on the road, check into your next hotel for the remainder of your stay in this amazing region.

 Drive about an hour up the coast to Bari airport, drop off your hire car and fly home.